- 01 The Disk Is Write Protected

 - SD card gets encrypted by virus or malware

-- SD card contains bad sectors or internal file system (See: How to check file system)
+- SD card contains bad sectors or internal file system

 - SD card gets locked by third-party write-protection software